 2. Basic Skills

 - Reading: Your reading skills are your abilities to comprehend important ideas, meanings of words and related details.
-You should be able to recognise the central idea and draw inferences that are logical and sound.
+You should be able to recognize the central idea and draw inferences that are logical and sound.

-- Mathematics: Your skills in mathematics are a reflection of your knowledge of the basic concepts of mathematics and your abilities in applying this knowledge for solving mathematical problems by using your reasoning skills.
+- Mathematics: Your skills in Mathematics are a reflection of your knowledge of the basic concepts of Mathematics and your abilities in applying this knowledge for solving mathematical problems by using your reasoning skills.

 - Language: These skills will demonstrate your knowledge of grammar, spelling, usage, capitalization and punctuation.
 The difference between these skills and the verbal skills is that the language skills are related to aspects that are related to writing.